 Timken Museum of Art in Balboa Park is Always Free

-I especially like visiting during their yearly Jewels of the Season exhibit in December.
+I especially like visiting their yearly Jewels of the Season exhibit in December.
 It’s a magnificent display of ornaments by local artists that covers a large tree and spills across the ceiling.
-Hours later I leave with a crick in my neck from staring upwards at the gorgeous eye candy.
+Hours later I leave with a crick in my neck from staring upward at the gorgeous eye candy.

 San Diego Mineral & Gem Society Museum

 San Diego Mineral And Gem Society Museum is the other Balboa Park museum that always has free entry.
 Visitors typically spend 30 minutes here.

 This small institution is attached to the Spanish Village Art Center close to the Zoo.
 It has rocks, fossils, large crystals, and gems on display and sometimes you’ll see lapidarists working on shaping stones and making jewelry.
 They also offer classes.
 Go, and may the quartz be with you.

 Balboa Park Free Artists Village